uwni/uwnibook-color/documentation/packages.typ

   date: datetime.today(),
   // set to true to enable draft watermark, so that you can prevent from submitting a draft version
   draft: false,
-  // set to true to enable two-sided layout
-  two-sided: true,
   // "modern"|"classic"
   title-style: "book",
   chap-imgs: imgs,